All Episodes

 Oh, no, okay.

-But try to make your answer short.
+But try to make your answers short.

 Why did you think that electing a minority would improve minority relations throughout the country?

-Because I I think it's something that's just uh within a minority that you think that Sotomayor is gonna have some uh influence from her background, her childhood, or Obama's or whoever that might affect what minority are you a member of?
+Because I think it's something that's just within a minority that you think that Sotomayor is going to have some influence from her background, her childhood, or Obama's or whoever that might affect.

-I I uh I served 32 years in in the military.
+I served 32 years in the military.

-No, though there's no wrong answer.
+No, no, there's no wrong answer.

 There's no wrong answer.

-Electing the first black president would erase some of the problems this country's had with uh uh discrimination against minorities in the past.
+I'm just trying to understand your mindset and the way you, because it's fascinating to me, you thought, I'm sure a lot of other people did too, electing the first black president would erase some of the problems this country's had with discrimination against minorities in the past.

-You thought that was but you didn't take you long to figure out that wasn't the case and you made a mistake.
+You thought that was, but you didn't take you long to figure out that wasn't the case, and you made a mistake.

-Well, I guess part of the mistake was not knowing enough about the background of uh Barack Obama.
+Well, I guess part of the mistake was not knowing enough about the background of Barack Obama.

 Okay.